First Responders, this is where you start getting control back

 - You will regain control of yourself, your mind, your emotions, and your life

 If you believe you have no time, remember this: if you don’t take care of it now, it will take care of you later.
-Sooner or later, the symptoms will become unbearable and your entire life will be forever affected.
+Sooner or later, the symptoms stemming from PTSD in first responders will become unbearable and your entire life will be forever affected.

 Don’t put off contacting me any longer.
-I offer in-person psychotherapy in Sarasota, Florida as well as on-line counseling across the states of Florida and Connecticut.
+I offer first responder counseling trauma in-person psychotherapy in Sarasota, Florida as well as on-line counseling across the states of Florida and Connecticut.
 The initial call is the hardest part and I know you have a ton of strength.
-Head on over to my Contact page to make the initial contact with me now.
+Head on over to my Contact page to make the initial contact with me.

 Statements from first responders who have battled and survived PTSD